 - Pick up litter you see when you’re walking outside

-- Mow someone’s lawn or shovel their driveway
+- Mow someone’s lawn or shovel their driveway or sidewalk

 - Let someone in while you’re driving